Strategies to Prevent a Picky Eater

 Serve Dinner on a Schedule, Not on Demand

 Dogs thrive on routine (and so do your nerves).
-Feed them at the same times each day and pick up the bowl after 15–20 minutes.
+Feed them at the same times each day.
+Pick up the bowl after 15–20 minutes.
 No bites?
 No worries.
 They’ll catch on quick.
 You’re not running an all-day buffet.

 Treats Are Not Bribery—They're Rewards

-Too many treats and your pup will start side-eyeing their kibble like it’s a punishment.
+Too many treats will make your pup side-eye their kibble like it’s a punishment.
 Keep treats special.
 Think of them like doggie dessert—earned, not expected.

 No Gourmet Rotations, Please

 Switching food every week can turn your dog into a furry food snob.
 Find a high-quality diet and stick with it.
-Changing too often = pickiness + potential digestive disaster (a.k.a. poop you didn’t sign up for).
+Changing too often leads to pickiness and potential digestive disaster (a.k.a. poop you didn’t sign up for).

 Create a Zen Dining Experience